-70.20 Carats, a flattened pear cut stone the size of a bantam’s egg.
-Another famous diamond that was once set in the eye of an idol before it was taken.
-Legend also has it that it was given as a ransom for Princess Rasheetah through the Sheikh of Kashmir to the Sultan of Turkey who had abducted her.
+70.20 Carats, a flattened pear-cut stone with the size of a bantam’s egg.
+Number 6 in the Top 10 Famous Diamonds list, it was once set in the eye of an idol before it was taken.
+The Legend also tells that it was given as a ransom for Princess Rasheetah through the Sheikh of Kashmir to the Sultan of Turkey who had abducted her.

-It was founded in year1966 in the Premier Mine in South Africa.
-The rough, which weighted 240.80 carats, was cut into a 69.42 pear cut diamond.
+It was found in the year1966 in the Premier Mine in South Africa.
+The rough, which weighted 240.80 carats, was cut into a 69.42 pear-cut diamond.

 |8.
 The Sancy|

-55 Carats, it was cut in a pear shape & was first owned by Charles the Bold, Duke of Burgundy, who lost it in battle in 1477.
-The stone is in fact titled after a later owner, Seigneur de Sancy.
-A French Ambassador to Turkey in the late 16th century.
-He lent it to the French king, Henry III.
-Who wore it in the cap with which he concealed his baldness.
+55 Carats, it was cut in a pear shape and was first owned by Charles the Bold, Duke of Burgundy, who lost it in a battle in 1477.
+The stone is in fact titled after a later owner, Seigneur de Sancy, a French Ambassador to Turkey in the late 16th century.
+He lent it to the French king, Henry III, who wore it in the cap with which he concealed his baldness.
 Henry IV of France also took the stone from Sancy.
 But it was sold in 1664 to James I of England.
-In 1688, James II, last of the Stuart kings of England, fled away with it to Paris.
+In 1688, James II, last of the Stuart Kings of England, fled away with it to Paris.
 It disappeared during the French revolution.

 |9.
 The Blue Hope|

-45.52 Carats, the ironically titled as Hope diamond (named for its purchaser, Henry Thomas Hope) may have had a long & illustrious history before it became related with a run of bad luck for its owners.
+45.52 Carats, ironically titled as the Hope diamond (named after its purchaser, Henry Thomas Hope), it might have had a long and illustrious history before it became related with a run of bad luck for its owners.

 Dark Side Of The Diamond.